 Features of This Textbook

 This text is a great place to begin your journey into the world’s past.
 It has several features that will help you understand the history of world civilizations from the fifteenth century and the beginning of the early modern period until today.
 For the most part, it adopts a traditional chronological approach, studying events in roughly the order in which they took place.
 The first few chapters will explore changes that took place in particular regions of the world in the fifteenth through seventeenth centuries.
-In Chapter 2, you will learn about the civilizations that were connected through Indian and Pacific Ocean trade—India, Malaysia, Indonesia, China, and Japan.
-Chapter 3 studies the civilizations of West and East Africa.
-Chapter 4 explores two great Islamic empires, the Ottoman and the Safavid, in southwest Asia, which we commonly call the Middle East.
-Beginning with Chapter 5, the chapters cover events that integrated the world’s different regions, such as colonization, global trade, political revolutions, and wars and intellectual movements like the Enlightenment.
+In Exchange in East Asia and the Indian Ocean, you will learn about the civilizations that were connected through Indian and Pacific Ocean trade—India, Malaysia, Indonesia, China, and Japan.
+Early Modern Africa and the Wider World studies the civilizations of West and East Africa.
+The Islamic World explores two great Islamic empires, the Ottoman and the Safavid, in southwest Asia, which we commonly call the Middle East.
+Beginning with Foundations of the Atlantic World, the chapters cover events that integrated the world’s different regions, such as colonization, global trade, political revolutions, and wars and intellectual movements like the Enlightenment.

 Each chapter features maps prominently and will help you frame world cultures in their geographic and historical context.
 You will engage with firsthand accounts of key people and events—including instances in which people’s recollections of the same events might differ.
 And the text will highlight links between the past and the present to emphasize how earlier knowledge applies to our world.